datavorous/GrudgePixel/README.md

 ## Contributing

-We welcome contributions to improve MinPX!
+We welcome contributions to improve GrudgePixel!
 Please refer to our [contributing guidelines](http://example.com/contributing) for more details.

 ## License